 As moringa has gained popularity as a supplement in recent years, more and more manufacturers have started creating their own versions of this green supplement.
 While independent third-party testing is not readily available, there are still a few key things to look for while searching for the right moringa supplement.

-Moringa is commonly sold as a powder or a capsule, and occasionally as a tea.
+Moringa is commonly sold as a powder or a capsule and occasionally as a tea.
 When you’re deciding which type of moringa to purchase, consider how you’ll use it.
 In theory, it may sound delightful to start your day with a moringa smoothie.
 In practice, if you’re already rushing out the door to work in the morning, you may want to opt for capsules.

-Although independent third-party testing for moringa purity is not currently available, it’s still important to check the label to insure you know what you’re putting into your body.
+Although independent third-party testing for moringa purity is not currently available, it’s still important to check the label to ensure you know what you’re putting into your body.
 Some supplements will use fillers or additives to enhance the texture of flavor.

-- Before you click purchase, consider when and how this supplement will fit into your daily regimen.
+If you decide to try out moringa, it may be wise to start slowly.
+Try taking a half dose for a few days to let your body ease into it.
+Before you click purchase, consider when and how this supplement will fit into your daily regimen.
 You certainly won’t see any benefits from a supplement that you don’t take regularly.

 Moringa is a natural supplement derived from drumstick trees indigenous to northern India.
-While the jury is out on some of the broader health benefits it may offer, moringa is a packed source of nutrients and protein.
-Though moringa has been found to be generally safe, it’s advisable not to exceed the recommended dosages, particularly if moringa roots or seeds are used in the formulation of the supplement (6)(7).
+While the jury is out on some of the broader health benefits it may offer, moringa is a packed nutrient and protein source.
+Though moringa is generally safe, it’s advisable not to exceed the recommended dosages, particularly if moringa roots or seeds are used to formulate the supplement.
+(6)(7)

 - Quinton A, Davis U. Moringa, the next superfood?
 The Washington Post. https://www.washingtonpost.com/brand-studio/wp/2018/10/09/feature/moringa-the-next-superfood/.
 Published October 9, 2018.